Little Fear of Lightning: Production

 The episode opens with the climactic scene from the graphic novel depicting the 1985 appearance of the giant squid in New York City, which killed millions with the psychic blast emanating from its arrival.
 Series showrunner Damon Lindelof wanted the television series to bring to life some of the comic book's imagery, including the aftermath of the squid attack, before production started.
 The sequence ends on a pull-back shot from Hoboken to downtown New York City, which used a mix of practical and special effects.
 The scenes set in Hoboken were filmed in Atlanta, while the destruction in New York City was depicted via computer generated imagery.
 The size of the squid was not clear from the comic as it only appears in a few panels, but Lindelof wanted the creature to be as tall as a five-story building.
 The effects team incorporated much of the imagery from the limited series into the sequence, such as tentacles from the squid appearing embedded in buildings, while striving to maintain a realistic look for the scene.

 With the squid sequence planned, Lindelof inferred that the attack would have long-lasting mental and emotional trauma on its survivors such as post-traumatic stress disorder, which would have been a necessary element of Veidt's plan to prevent the nations from regressing back to a nuclear war long after the event.
 The character of Wade Tillman/Looking Glass emerged from Lindelof's idea to represent the trauma of the attack in the series.
 The episode reveals that Wade's Looking Glass mask as well the lining of his baseball cap are made from mirrored fabric known in the series as "Reflectatine," which is said to protect from future squid attacks; Wade has also constructed a well-maintained "squid shelter" outside his home, and has installed two specialized alarms for potential future attacks.
 Lindelof likened Looking Glass' reflective mask to someone literally wrapping themselves in a tin foil hat.
 Lindelof used fear as a driving force of Looking Glass's character, both from his reaction to the attack as well as his being caught in a compromising sexual situation just before.
 Lindelof stated that the scene was based on his own teenage fears and insecurities regarding sex.

 Of the Veidt storyline, Lindelof stated that the writers intended to place Veidt, who is repeatedly described in the novel as the "smartest man in the world," in a seemingly inescapable exile.
 Consequently, they selected Europa as the setting for Veidt's prison.

-The episode's title is taken from a passage in Jules Verne's Twenty Thousand Leagues Under the Sea: "If there were no thunder, men would have little fear of lightning."
+The episode's title is taken from a passage in Jules Verne's Twenty Thousand Leagues Under the Seas: "If there were no thunder, men would have little fear of lightning."

 The episode features an uncredited cameo from Michael Imperioli, playing himself in an advertisement for New York City tourism following the squid attack.